How to Stop Overreacting in a Relationship: 10 Steps

 People may struggle to act rationally and overreact when they’re under a lot of stress.

-If you or your partner suffers from an anxiety disorder, cognitive distortions can make it harder to control your emotions.
+If you or your partner suffers from an anxiety disorder, bipolar disorder, or any other cognitive distortions can make it harder to control your emotions.

-When someone’s hungry, sleep-deprived, as their basic human needs(food and rest ) aren’t met, they may struggle to function rationally, and it can make them overreact to their partner.
+When someone’s hungry and sleep-deprived, as their basic human needs(food and rest ) aren’t met, they may struggle to function rationally, and it can make them overreact to their partner.
 The same holds true for someone feeling lonely and unloved in a relationship.

-Here are 10 effective coping strategies for calming your emotions and preventing overreacting in a relationship.
+Here are some effective coping strategies for calming your emotions and preventing overreacting in a relationship.

 1. Identify your emotional triggers

 You may have emotional triggers responsible for stimulating a strong emotional response even when it’s totally unwarranted.
-A trigger can be anything from certain people, memories, places to specific words, tone of voice, and even smells.
+A trigger can be anything from certain people, memories, places, specific words, tone of voice, and even smells.

 This behavior may trigger your overreaction, and you might find yourself yelling at them so that you can feel heard.
 Once you figure out the source of your strong and intense response, you may start to manage it effectively instead of lashing out.